surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 **Image 16**

 - **Orange** colour indicates, maximum value attained is half the way to target.
--  **Red** colour indicates, maximum value attained is at initial state or lower side of the target.
+-  **Red** colour indicates, maximum value attained is at initial state or lower side to the target.

 ![
 ](https://github.com/sv18042016/fp1/blob/3ff08da67be44bb345a23a3e47e19f4ab62a4553/images/New_version5/UD_Visualization_Types&Settings_Image17.png?raw=true)